 It’s simple and many dog owners often overlook this one.
 Brushing your dog every single day, goes a long way.
 When your dog’s skin is itchy, some inflammatory blood cells add up.

 So by brushing your dog on a regular basis, you can reduce that.
-This dog brush on Amazon has 14,000+ reviews and comes in various varieties.

 15. Dog Itchy Skin and Coconut Oil